Math and Computer Science Tutoring Center (MTC)

-A student's first and best resource for their mathematics course is the professor or instructor teaching the course.
+A student's first and best resource for their mathematics and/or computer science course(s) is the professor or instructor teaching the course(s).
 Students should make every effort to meet with their professor or instructor, early on in the semester, if and when they feel the need, as a best practice for student success.
 Keep in mind that there is no substitute for: showing up for class prepared, engaging in classroom lectures, participating in discussions and completing assignments, doing the homework, reading the textbook(s), taking good notes, and asking questions.
-Below, you will find a list of decent websites that can assist with understanding certain mathematical concepts, but always consult with your professor before using these resources so that you understand their preferred methods and practices.
+Below, you will find a list of decent websites that can assist with understanding certain math and computer science concepts, but always consult with your professor before using these resources so that you understand their preferred methods and practices.

 *For other questions about mathematics tutoring, please contact Sibley Bryan, MTC Director (email@example.com, 828.227.3830).